How To Treat Sunburn at the end of a long day? Did you get too much sun today?

 - Drink water

-- Shower in a cool shower
+- A cool shower

 - Apply ointments or creams for sunburned skin